devaliere/userfrosting-sprinkle-filemanagment/README.md

 ### Working

-- File Manager
+- File Manager based on group (it create a folder in data)

 ### To be done

-- Make a new folder for each group
 - Add Authorisation for group admin to add/delete/create ...